Emotional Support Animal (ESA): Complete Expert’s Guide

 As per Wikipedia,

-Therefore, emotional support animals are the animals that aid individuals suffering from emotional or psychiatric disabilities with their love and companionship.
+Therefore, ESAs are the animals that aid individuals suffering from emotional or psychiatric disabilities with their love and companionship.
 Researchers believe that these animals provide therapeutic benefits that further alleviate symptoms of emotional or psychiatric disabilities in humans.

 What are the benefits of Emotional Support Animals?